 Many people think that because our project is called “hollaback”, we endorse yelling at harassers in every circumstance.
 Not so.
 Hollaback! was founded because after yelling at harassers, we were left frustrated and angry.

-Hollaback! thought it if victims shared their stories on a blog, it would bring much needed attention to the issue, and ultimately, shift the culture that makes street harassment OK.
+Hollaback! thought if victims shared their stories on a blog, it would bring much needed attention to the issue, and ultimately, shift the culture that makes street harassment OK.
 The strategy seems to be working pretty well so far, but we understand that sometimes you want to do more than just tell your story.
-For those times, we’ve adopted this guide from Holly Kearl’s Stop Street Harassment blog, below.
+For those times, we’ve adopted the guide from Holly Kearl’s Stop Street Harassment blog below on “How to Respond in the Moment”.
 Holly has also included ideas from Martha Langelan, Lauren R. Taylor, and Dr. Bernice Sandler.
 Let us know if you have ideas of your own, too!

 1. Use strong body language.
 Look the harasser in the eyes; speak in a strong, clear voice.
 Using your voice, facial expressions, and body language together, without mixed signals, show assertiveness and strength.